Cantera/cantera/doc/sphinx/yaml/reactions.rst

 The fields common to all ``reaction`` entries are:

 ``equation``
     The stoichiometric equation for the reaction.
-Each term (i.e., stoichiometric coefficient, species name, ``+`` or ``<=>``) in the equation must be separated by a space.
+Each term (that is, stoichiometric coefficient, species name, ``+`` or ``<=>``) in the equation must be separated by a space.